tommythetechie/just-build-websites/README.md

 * Take your oldest trick in the book and try it a new way
 * Make a fan site for a quirky feature of your home town
 * Start a for-your-eyes-only journal/diary
-* Manipulate an image with CSS in 25 different ways
 * Display your system fonts in a more useful way than default apps
-* Make a JS-powered web chat for your friends
 * Invent a secret alias/alternate life, and make a web presence for this fictional you
 * Try to replicate magazine layouts on the web using no JavaScript
 * Draft a library of reusable components, functions, etc. for your language(s) of choice